 Try to ensure a good mix of your facing bricks

-For an attractive appearance without any unsightly colour differences (i.e blocks of a similar shade) in the wall, we strongly advise you to select and mix the bricks from 4 or 5 different packs.
+For an attractive appearance without any unsightly colour differences or 'banding' (i.e bricks of a similar shade in one area) in the wall, we strongly advise you to select and mix the bricks from 3 or 4 different packs.
+We would recommend building a small sample wall panel (approx 60 - 80 bricks) on site prior to build.
+This will provide bricklayers with a reference of how to mix the bricks as well as a being good indication of how the finished walls should look like.

 Bricks with 'frogs'

-Bricks with frogs (shallow depressions in the bed surface) should be laid frog uppermost as this will maximise the brickwork’s structural performance.
+Bricks with frogs (a shallow indentation in the top surface) should be laid frog uppermost as this will maximise the brickwork’s structural performance.
 The majority of Crest bricks have a frog and a creased textured face - this crease to the brick face should always 'smile' with the frog to the top side of the brick.

 Don’t lay bricks in the rain